Effective September 2013, PSYC 101 and PSYC 102 will be decoupled. PSYC 101 will no longer be the prerequisite for PSYC 102.

 Psychology 101 and 102 introduce students to the history and current status of psychology, major approaches in contemporary psychology, and research methods important to psychologists.
 The same textbook is used for both courses.

-Actual course content may vary by instructor.
+Note: Actual course content may vary by instructor.
 A complete outline, with details on the methods of evaluation and the schedule of specific topics, will be available on the first day of classes from your instructor.
 General inquires may be directed to the Department Head or the Department Assistant.